 If you're wondering where we're going, we are headed to Oak Island, North Carolina.

 Our whole family is taking part in a homeschool field trip at the beach - the perfect vacation for this learning-loving family.
 We're going to hunt for ghost crabs in the sand, go kayaking in an estuary, go crabbing in the bay, do a beach scavenger hunt, tour a lighthouse, and so much more.

 It's a disruption in our normal condo in Ocean City, Maryland routine, and some among us are not too happy about it.
 I am excited for all the cool stuff we'll see and do along the way although I'm a little sad about missing out on our normal spot.

-Most of the links below go to Audible audiobooks, because those were the most economical options.
-Go with whatever you find easiest to use.
+Most of the links below go to Audible audiobooks, because those were the most economical options and what my family uses to listen.

 - The Chronicles of Narnia - I remember my mom watching The Lion, The Witch, and The Wardrobe on PBS when I was a kid, and I hated it.
 (I also hated when she watched The Secret Garden.)
 I disliked the newer Disney movies when Joe and the girls watched them.
 So I was very surprised when I really enjoyed these seven books, starting with The Magician's Nephew and ending with The Last Battle.
 The whole series is 31 hours long, so it will take you quite a long time to listen to.

 - The Little House on the Prairie series - These books by Laura Ingalls Wilder are lovingly read by Cherry Jones who is amazing.
 We have listened to every book in the series twice, and it brings one of our favorite book series to life in a way that we hadn't experienced before.
 I love love love love this series of audio books.